All About Cleaning Fiberglass and Acrylic Showers

 Here we’ll cover acrylic and fiberglass shower and tub modules.
 And, the best way to easily clean them without any scrubbing.

 What’s the difference between an acrylic shower module and a fiberglass module?

-- Acrylic is made up of a durable acrylic surface and composite backing material.
-It easily stands up to the rigors of everyday use with a minimum of cracking or chipping.
+- A durable acrylic surface and composite backing material compose acrylic.
+Therefore, it easily stands up to the rigors of everyday use with a minimum of cracking or chipping.

-- This type of material is also non-porous surface, which makes cleaning easy.
-Depending on the frequency of use, acrylic may require less maintenance when compared to other bath materials.
+- This type of material is also a non-porous surface, which makes cleaning easy.
+Depending on the frequency of use, acrylic may require less maintenance when compared to other bathroom materials.